 This course is a study of the concepts, nature and objectives of accounting information systems.
 AIS integrates the students' knowledge of accounting with computer technology, management concerns, and quantitative reasoning.
-Systems' applications through the business cycle will be explored.
-In addition, students will use advanced EXCEL techniques.
-Completion of specified undergraduate business courses.
+Systems applications through the business cycle will be explored.

 APPLIED COMPUTER SCIENCES GR